 Engravings site, Grotto Point, Balgowlah

-Below are links to a few of the thousands of sites in and around Sydney which have been recorded as containing evidence of occupation by the indigenous people of the Sydney region.
+In the right hand column of this webpage are links to information about a few of the thousands of sites in and around Sydney which have been recorded as containing evidence of occupation by the indigenous people of the Sydney region.
 In the main, those listed offer easy access to visitors, are often sign posted and/or contain explanations as to what they represent.